anniesbooth/anniesbooth.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have had the opportunity to teach the following courses (courses at Virginia Tech were taught during my graduate studies).
+I have had the opportunity to instruct the following courses (courses at Virginia Tech were taught during my graduate studies).

 NC State University
 ------